Blog · Review Essay · Last reviewed June 23, 2026

 Frenkel and Kang's strongest move is to treat crisis as a product of structure, not merely personality.
 Mark Zuckerberg and Sheryl Sandberg matter in the narrative, but the deeper subject is the organization around them: growth targets, public-relations reflexes, policy compromises, moderation limits, and a product culture that could describe harm as edge case while treating engagement as the normal measure of success.

-That is why the book belongs in this archive.
-It shows a belief system inside a machine.
-The platform made itself legible to executives through dashboards and growth metrics, then made itself legible to the public through mission language about connection.
-Between those two stories sat the actual operating system: a global feed, advertising infrastructure, identity graph, recommendation machinery, and moderation apparatus that no single user could inspect from the outside.
+The book is therefore a study of managed legibility.
+The platform made itself legible to executives through dashboards and growth metrics, then made itself legible to the public through language about connection.
+Between those two stories sat the operating system: a global feed, advertising infrastructure, identity graph, recommendation machinery, data-retention practices, and moderation apparatus that no ordinary user, journalist, or regulator could inspect from the outside.

 The Belief Machine